-Special Education students receive support from a Resource Specialist Teacher and/or Aide, and a psychologist as determined by their Individualized Education Plan (IEP).
-Teachers and assistants work with the students on a pull-out or push-in basis as well as within their classrooms.
+Special Education students receive support from a Resource Specialist Teacher and/or Aide, a Visually & Physically Impaired Special Day Class Teacher and/or Aide, and a psychologist as determined by their Individualized Education Plan (IEP).
+Teachers and assistants work with the special education students on a pull-out basis as well as within their classrooms.
 Students are mainstreamed whenever possible.
+We also provide occupational therapy, speech and adaptive P.E.